kyran-lewis/dev-coding-challenge/README.md

 ## Installation

-Navigate to the directory app should follow this path coding-challenge/fullstacktask/app
+Navigate to the directory app

 Use node package manager (npm) to install the following in app directory